 GMF’s Transatlantic Leadership Seminar enables leaders from business, government, and civil society to stay at the forefront of trends in the 21st century.
-The Seminar offers insights on how to lead with agility, decipher complexity, and identify new opportunities.
-Each rendition lasts seven to nine days, is expert led, and takes place in a region experiencing rapid change.
+Each rendition lasts seven to nine days, is expert-led, and takes place in a region experiencing rapid change.
 Participants engage with more than 40 leaders in open, frank, and dynamic conversations, and benefit from firsthand experience and group reflection.
-The seminars rely on GMF’s extensive network of partners and 35-plus years of strategic convening to offer programs of the highest quality.

-Transatlantic Leadership Seminars are exclusive to members of GMF’s transatlantic leadership network, which includes alumni of the following programs: the Marshall Memorial Fellowship, Manfred Wörner Seminar, Transatlantic Inclusion Leaders Network, Asmus Policy Entrepreneurs Fellowship, APSA Congressional Fellowship, and New Länder Fellowship.
+Transatlantic Leadership Seminars are exclusive to GMF alumni, which includes alumni of the following programs: the Marshall Memorial Fellowship, Manfred Wörner Seminar, Transatlantic Inclusion Leaders Network, Transatlantic Forum for Migration and Integration, Asmus Policy Entrepreneurs Fellowship, APSA Congressional Fellowship, and New Länder Fellowship.

 Photo Credit: VGstockstudio / Pickingpok / Oksana Shufrych